AlecsRosa/GetUpdate/README.md

 ## License

-Update is available under the MIT license.
+GetUpdate is available under the MIT license.
 See the LICENSE file for more info.